 - 30. Around the time that Jenning Development was soliciting investors for Jenning Investment Two, GT proposed and entered into two arrangements with investors whereby the investor borrowed money in order to invest with GT.
 GT referred the investors to Fairplay Funding, which loaned the investors money secured by real estate that the investors owned.
-The investors then gave the money to GT in exchange for a promissory note.
-David Gintz, as GT's managing member, facilitated the transactions and signed the promissory notes on behalf of GT. - 31.
+The investors then gave the money to GT in exchange for a promissory note. - 31.
 For example, on April 7, 2011, one such investor borrowed \$78,000 from Fairplay Funding at a 12% per annum rate of interest, and delivered to William Widmer of Fairplay Funding a deed of trust on a single family residence that the investor owned.
-The investor's loan required the investor to pay Fairplay Funding \$780 per month in interest payments, and to pay off the principal of the note on January 7, 2012.
+The investor's loan required the investor to pay Fairplay Funding \$780 per month in interest payments, and to pay off the principal of the note on January 7, 2012. - 32.
+GT issued a promissory note to the investor for the amount of the loan, \$78,000.
+The promissory note included interest of 24% per annum, and required GT to make monthly interest payments of \$1,560, \$780 going to the investor and \$780 going to Fairplay Funding.
+GT would also be responsible for paying off the investor's loan when the principal came due.
+The investor received a personal guaranty from David Gintz guarantying payment on his promissory note.